phaubertin/jinue/doc/syscalls/start-thread.md

 ## Errors

+* JINUE_EINVAL if the code entry point is set to a kernel address.
-* JINUE_EBADF if the specified descriptor is already in use.
+* JINUE_EINVAL if the user stack address is set to a kernel address.
-* JINUE_EBADF if the target process descriptor is invalid, or does not refer to a process, or is closed.
+* JINUE_EBADF if the specified descriptor is invalid, or does not refer to a thread, or is closed.
-* JINUE_EPERM if the target process descriptor does not have the needed permissions.
+* JINUE_EPERM if the target thread descriptor does not have the needed permissions.

+## Future Direction

+This system call will be modified to allow a pointer argument to be passed to the started thread.